 If you receive a response, examine it closely.
 See if the information is complete and consistent with your own records.

-If the response does not contain information you request or if some information is inaccurate, you may wish to seek a lawyer’s opinion on whether or not should continue to negotiate.
+If the response does not contain the information you request or if some information is inaccurate, you may wish to seek a lawyer’s opinion on whether or not should continue to negotiate.
 If you can’t afford a lawyer there are ways to get free legal advice.

 Offer a Settlement